knutkj/cbc/README.txt

  1.2.0
 -------
  - Breaking change in FuncInfo/ParamInfo getters.
-Changed from getPropertyName into get_propertyName.
+Changed from getPropertyName into get_propertyName
- - New wrap function (cbc.contract.wrap).
+ - New wrap function (cbc.contract.wrap)
- - New getDoc function (cbc.parse.getDoc).
+ - New getDoc function (cbc.parse.getDoc)

  1.1.0
 -------
- - New function parser (cbc.parse.func).
+ - New function parser (cbc.parse.func)